 - Consider updating photos on a set schedule (such as annually) for each resident: Depending on age and other factors, residents may look quite different year to year, and in order for photos to be useful in an identifying manner, they must be up to date!
 This is also a helpful practice for resident documentation cover sheets.

-- Keep both physical and digital copies of the photos: This may include things like a photo binder of the residents in each living space, printed pictures of the residents in each herd or flock nearby where they reside, and digital copies of the photographs in a centralized place in case they need to be accessed by staff or volunteers in a pinch.
+- Keep both physical and digital copies of the photos: This may include things like a photo binder of the residents in each The indoor or outdoor area where an animal resident lives, eats, and rests., printed pictures of the residents in each herd or flock nearby where they reside, and digital copies of the photographs in a centralized place in case they need to be accessed by staff or volunteers in a pinch.

 Leg bands are a simple but effective identification tool for sanctuary residents of a variety of species, as long as they are safely implemented and regularly evaluated.
 Bands can come in a variety of materials and finishes, including simple plastic, rubber, engraved metal, or even fabric with Velcro.